 The faculty of the St. Olaf Physics Department have several ongoing research projects that provide not only important contributions to the scientific community, but also a research experience for undergraduates.
 In the summer of 2011, twelve physics majors worked on projects led by faculty members both on campus and at several sites around the United States.
-If you are interested in an undergraduate research experience, contact the chair, David Nitz, or the advisors for the projects listed below for an application.
+If you are interested in an undergraduate research experience, contact the chair, Brian Borovsky, or the advisors for the projects listed below for an application.
 Summer research positions usually offer a stipend and housing allowance as well as a chance to gain invaluable experience in a research setting.

 Ice and Climate Geophysics Group (CEGSIC) (Bob Jacobel and Knut Christianson)